Mateil04/bcg_analysis/README.md

 import pandas as pd
 from bcg_analysis.bcg_analysis import Generate_BCG

-# you can find the toy_dataset.csv file in the repo directory
+# you can find the toy_dataset.csv file in the example folder in the repo
 df_example = pd.read_csv('toy_dataset.csv',sep=';')

 df = Generate_BCG(df_example)